rampus-bit/Bot-Guppy/README.md

 ## Getting Started

-1. `Node.js`: Refer to [this](https://nodejs.org/en/download/package-manager/#windows) site for a Node.js install tutorial.
+1. `Node.js`: Refer to [this](https://nodejs.org/en/download/package-manager/) site for the Node.js install.
 2. `lib`: the folder to maintain dependencies

 ## Folder Structure